JDevdsn/JDevdsn/README.md

 I'm Jordan, a Web Developer, Digital Creative with a love for anything Tech.
 JavaScript is my first language, currently exploring the front & back-end of the web, I love food, Music, and would like to Travel more often.
 Till then I'll be sipping Tea and playing Lofi.

+# Here is a Blog project Built in ReactJS, See the articles I am currently reading! https://metanews.blog/
 ![Tech-Blog](https://github.com/JDevdsn/JDevdsn/blob/master/Tech-Blog.png?raw=true)

+# I plan to start creating more since some of you have reached out, here is another project for showcase ! https://kodey.shop/
 ![eCom-Builders](https://github.com/JDevdsn/JDevdsn/blob/master/eCom.png?raw=true)

 ## MOOD:Motivated